Child Development Centers

 - Vacation must be taken in a minimum of one week increments (Monday-Friday).

-- LATE PICK UP FEE- CDC and SAC programs will assess a $1.00 a minute fee per child/per site, up to 15 minutes after closing.
+- LATE PICK UP FEE- CDC and SAC programs will assess a $1.00 a minute fee per program, up to 15 minutes after closing.
 When a family is later than 15 minutes, the Family is charged $5.00 per child/per site for the remainder of the hour and then $5.00 per child/per site for each hour thereafter.

 - AFC DEPLOYMENT SUPPORT SERVICES- All AFC benefits remain in effect for Mission Level 1, Mission Level 2 and Mission Level 3 eligible households.